AusterweilLab/AusterweilLab.github.io/_posts/projects/2020-2-24-Cookies-Cognition.md

 •	Have access to a laptop or desktop computer

+Note - Slots for non-cognitively impaired participants are nearly full for both studies.

 # How can I find out more?

 If you are interested in signing up for either study, follow the links below.

 Study 1 (3-months): Complete this screening questionnaire and we will reach out to you if you qualify!
 [https://bit.ly/3dVs9Tg](https://bit.ly/3dVs9Tg)